adamroach/patch-errata/README.md

 The output is placed in a subdirectory called `out` (which you must create if it does not exist) as `rfc<number>.html`.

+# Example Output

+The following documents have significant deployment and numerous errata associated with them, and demonstrate the output of the script.
+Note that the directory these files are in contains output for all RFCs that have associated errata.

+* [RFC 3261](https://adamroach.github.io/patched-rfcs/rfc/rfc3261.html) - Session Initiation Protocol (SIP)
+* [RFC 5246](https://adamroach.github.io/patched-rfcs/rfc/rfc5246.html) - Transport Layer Security (TLS) 1.2